-- When it just affects a small area of the skin (and especially if it's the non-bullous form), impetigo is treated with antibiotic ointment.
+- When it just affects a small area of the skin (and especially if it's the non-bullous form), impetigo is treated with antibiotic ointment for 5 days.

 - If the infection has spread to other areas of the body or the ointment isn't working, the doctor may prescribe an antibiotic pill or liquid to be taken for 7–10 days.

 After antibiotic treatment begins, healing should start within a few days.
 It's important to make sure that your child takes the medicine as prescribed.
 Otherwise, a deeper and more serious skin infection could develop.

 While the infection is healing, gently wash the skin with clean gauze and antiseptic soap every day.
 Soak any areas of crusted skin with warm soapy water to help remove the layers of crust (you don't have to remove all of it).

 To keep impetigo from spreading to other parts of the body, the doctor or nurse will probably recommend covering infected areas with gauze and tape or a loose plastic bandage.
 Keep your child's fingernails short and clean to prevent scratching that could lead to a worse infection.

 Can Impetigo Be Prevented?